cloudjee/wavemaker/dev/core/tools/templates/templateapp/file_map_readme.txt

  Created upon first use of the resources panel in studio.
 These are the folders uses by the resources panel and resources in binding.

 webapproot/WEB-INF
-  project-security.xml is a studio manged file.
-Use security panel in studio to change security settings.
-Saving the project in studio may overwrite external changes. web.xml is a studio managed file.
+  web.xml is a studio managed file.
 Use user-web.xml.
 Changes to user-web.xml will be merged into web.xml for deployment.

 webapproot/WEB-INF/classes